-The Munch Museum opened in 1963 and has a unique collection of approximately 1100 paintings, 4500 drawings and 18 000 prints.
+The Munch Museum opened in 1963 and has a unique collection of approximately 1100 paintings, 4500 drawings, and 18 000 prints.
 Major works will always be on display in the museum.
 The selection is changed regularly.
-In 1994, expansion and rehabilitation of the museum was financed by the Japanese company Idemitsu Kosan Ltd. The museum was partly rebuilt in 2005 to upgrade security.
+In 1994, the expansion and rehabilitation of the museum were financed by the Japanese company Idemitsu Kosan Ltd. The museum was partly rebuilt in 2005 to upgrade security.

 London, United Kingdom

 The National Gallery Collection contains over 2,300 works, including many famous works, such as van Eyck’s ‘Arnolfini Portrait’, Velázquez’s ‘Rokeby Venus’, and Turner’s ‘Fighting Temeraire’ and Van Gogh’s ‘Sunflowers’.

 All major traditions of Western European painting are represented from the artists of late medieval and Renaissance Italy to the French Impressionists.

 New York, United States